 What side-effects are experienced by users taking Tramadol?

 There are a few serious side-effects observed amongst regular users of Tramadol.
 These include seizures, aggravated risk of serotonin syndrome, decreased mental alertness and addiction.
 Common non-serious side effects include nausea, headaches, itching and constipation.

 A few patients have reported issues such as electric-shock-like sensations, buzzing effect and even anxiety.
 In terms of sexual performance, It is also known to cause delayed ejaculation.
 For those with kidney and liver problems, a somewhat lower dosage of the drug may be prescribed.
 Similarly, its use is also not recommended for breast-feeding mothers and children.

 Withdrawal symptoms are quite severe for long term users.
 They have reported instances of headaches, palpitations, electric-shock-like sensations throughout their bodies, mood swings, anxiety, and depression.
 Most of them begin to witness these symptoms within twelve to thirty hours of the last dose.

 Can an individual become physically dependent on Tramadol?

-It is quite difficult to become addicted to Tramadol compared to other opiate-based medications.
+It is quite difficult to become addicted to this drug compared to other opiate-based medications.
 This drug is not on the list of controlled substances.
-Also, patients prescribed with Tramadol on a short-term basis are unlikely to develop any physical dependence on the drug.
+Also, patients prescribed with this med on a short-term basis are unlikely to develop any physical dependence on the drug.